emjot/paperclip-permanent_records/README.md

 ## Compatibility

-* rails 5.2: works with kt-paperclip 7 and ruby ~> 2.7
-* rails 6.0/6.1: works with kt-paperclip ~> 7.2 and ruby 2.7.8 or later
-* rails 7.0/7.1: works with kt-paperclip ~> 7.2 and ruby 3.0.6 or later
+* rails 6.1/7.0/7.1: works with kt-paperclip ~> 7.2 and ruby 3.0.6 or later
 * tested with permanent_records 6.0.0
-* previous versions of ruby/rails/paperclip: please check version 0.6.x of this gem
+* previous versions of ruby/rails/paperclip: please check version 0.7.x of this gem

 Please see `.github/workflows/lint_and_test.yml` and `Appraisals` for what combinations have actually been tested.
 Usage with other versions might cause data loss.